 He began to look for a legal justification to abandon his support of the mandate.
 Could the mandate be upheld as a tax, as the Obama White House had tried to position it?
 The lower courts had rejected that characterization, but Roberts began to explore it.
 Kennedy, who had long voted to protect individual citizens from unchecked government power, took a dim view of that argument.

 As he considered joining liberals in their support of the mandate, Roberts, who had chosen to write the majority opinion, also began to think about joining the conservatives in opposing the less controversial Medicaid expansion provision—an odd development, given that it had been upheld by the lower courts.
 In a draft opinion, Roberts wrote that Congress had “held a gun to the head” of the states by conditioning all Medicaid funding on the expansion.

 Breyer and Kagan saw an opening.
 If they could convince Roberts to accept the individual mandate, they decided they would be willing to sacrifice Medicaid expansion.
-They met with the chief justice to search for common ground.
+They met with the chief justice to search for common ground through team negotiation.

 The conservatives on the court were alarmed to learn that Roberts was looking for a way to support the mandate, Biskupic writes in The Chief.
 Kennedy and the other conservatives mounted a “desperate” monthlong campaign to bring Roberts back around to their opinion, according to Crawford.
 They did not succeed.

 On June 28, Roberts sided with the court’s four more liberal members in upholding the ACA.
 In his opinion, he wrote that Congress could not justify supporting the individual mandate under the Constitution’s commerce clause but that the mandate “may reasonably be characterized as a tax.”
 The court’s majority also restricted the Medicaid expansion on the grounds that it violates the Constitution by threatening existing Medicaid funding.